npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Wed, 26 Jun 2024 10:57:04 +0530
 ### [Owaisi's 'Jai Palestine' slogan during oath sparks storm: Can the Hyderabad MP be disqualified from Lok Sabha?](https://www.firstpost.com/explainers/asaduddin-owaisi-jai-palestine-slogan-during-oath-sparks-parliamentary-storm-can-aimim-hyderabad-mp-be-disqualified-lok-sabha-13786168.html)

-Article found but Couldn't summarize
+Asaduddin Owaisi, while taking his oath as an MP,  included "Jai Palestine" along with other slogans, leading to immediate criticism from BJP leaders.
+They argue his statement violates Article 102 of the Constitution, which disqualifies members who display allegiance to a foreign state.
+Owaisi defended his action, citing his support for the Palestinian people and questioning the basis for the objections.

-The 'Jai Palestine' slogan by AIMIM leader Asaduddin Owaisi as he concluded his oath as an MP in the Lok Sabha on Tuesday has sparked strong criticism, especially from the BJP.
-With several of its leaders suggesting that the Hyderabad MP could face disqualification from Parliament, we take a look at what the rule book says
+The incident has sparked debate about the appropriateness of such slogans during the oath-taking ceremony and its potential implications for Owaisi's parliamentary membership.

 Wed, 26 Jun 2024 10:23:14 +0530
 ### [What will Rahul Gandhi’s role be as Leader of Opposition in Lok Sabha?](https://www.firstpost.com/explainers/congress-rahul-gandhi-leader-of-opposition-lok-sabha-role-india-bloc-13786166.html)